void-sector/scalar-objects/README.md

 ### Contribute

-This is work in progress
+This is work in progress.
 I'm still trying to find a nice way to delegate the method calls following the [Open/Closed Principle](http://en.wikipedia.org/wiki/Open/closed_principle).

 If you got any suggestions, idea's or improvements , please fork the project and do a pull request.